guruc-134/Recipe-Hut/README.md

  <p> Using the profile section they can setup their profile </p>
  <p> Users can read daily blogs posted by other users and give feedback in the form of likes and comments  💌 .
 Users can make use of the write section to share their recipes 🥙🥗, any other relevant information in the form of blogs </p>
 <p> This application is available as a <em> <a href ='https://recipe-hut.netlify.app' target="_blank"> </em> website <a/> which is responsive to the desktop/laptop, tablet and mobile devices .
 This application can also be downloaded as an app on your devices by using google chromes " install app " feature </p>
+ <span> apk file is provided in the repo, just in case its required </span>
 <h2> Overview </h2>
  <ul>
   <li>